 Dr. Standard currently lives with his golden retriever named Doc, and also cares for his quarter horse, Big Red.
 In his spare time, he enjoys traveling, boating, fishing, playing with Doc, and horseback riding.
 A fun fact about Dr. Standard is that he was part of the Marching Illini Drumline during undergrad and was able to perform in some of the world's largest parades, including Macy's Thanksgiving Day Parade in NYC, and St. Patrick's Day Parade in Dublin!

 Working in the veterinary field for over 13 years, Mary prizes the supportive and close-knit relationships formed with the fellow staff, technicians, and veterinarians at Spoon River Animal Clinic.
-Prior to becoming the Pratice Manager, Mary was a receptionist at Spoon River and has even completed cosmetology training.
+Prior to becoming the Head Receptionist, Mary was a receptionist at Spoon River and has even completed cosmetology training.
 Spending most of her life in Canton, Mary highly recommends Elm Street Cafe.
 However, home-cooked food is her absolute favorite and she treasures time in the kitchen.
 Crocheting, pottery, and movie marathons with her friends and family are Mary's favored pastimes.

 Laura is a devoted technician that has been doing what she loves for 23 years.
 She prides herself on helping ill animals of all breeds regain health and happiness.
 Constantly surrounded by animals, she has a black lab, cat, ducks, pygmy goats, chickens, and rabbits of her own.
 Laura will never grow tired of pizza and Monical's Pizza of Canton is her favorite indulgence.
 A fan of fishing and hunting, Laura also enjoys kicking back and watching Titanic.